top of page

 CLEAR - can change daily

 A Section: The Midge hatch begins in the mornings around 10am.
-On calm days there are pods of trout up on these tiny bugs.
-A few BWO's will show up later in the day with bug numbers starting to increase.
+The BWO's start showing up around noon with the main hatch starting around 2pm.
+Don't be afraid to throw ants, beetles, crickets or cicadas on dry dropper rigs.

+B Section: The Midge hatch begins in the mornings around 10am on upper B. The BWO's start showing up around noon with the main hatch starting around 2pm.
 Don't be afraid to throw ants, beetles, crickets or cicadas.

-B Section: The Midge hatch begins in the mornings around 10am on upper B. A few BWO's will show up around noon with bug numbers starting to increase daily.
-Don't be afraid to throw ants, beetles, crickets or cicadas with a dropper.

-C Section: There is some dry fly action for persistent anglers.
+C Section: There are dry fly opportunities for persistent anglers with small terrestrials.
+There are some BWO's but not nearly as many as there are on the upper stretches of the river.
 Streamers and dry dropper rigs are producing as well.
 The fish tend to be spooky at low flows.

 Dry Flies